stavshamir/bag/README.md

 # bag - Bash Alias Generator

-This tool suggests aliases based on non-aliased frequently used commnads, and provides a painless way to apply them.
+This tool suggests aliases based on non-aliased frequently used commands, and provides a painless way to apply them.

 ## Build